Tsuyoshi Chitose: Return to Japan and founding Chito-Ryu

 In 1944 Chitose was stationed at the military preparatory school located in Kumamoto as an officer-in-training.
 He would reside in his future in-laws home there.
-By 1945 after the war had finish he had lost all of his teachers either from the war or natural causes.
+By 1945 after the war had finished he had lost all of his teachers either from the war or natural causes.
 In 1946 Chitose would open his first dojo Yoseikan in Kikuchi, Kumamoto.
 Within this new dojo he would begin to train a fresh batch of new students using his understanding of physiology to adjust traditional techniques to make them both more effective and less detrimental to the bodies of long-term practitioners.
 He would later host a karate and kobudo tournament at the Kumamoto Kubukiza to raise money for the impoverished people of his homeland in Okinawa.
 In 1948 Chitose would help to found the Zen Nihon Karate-do Renmei (全日本空手道連盟, All Japan Karate-do Federation); along with Gichin Funakoshi, Kenwa Mabuni, and Sekō Higa, and Kanken Tōyama; serving as the President of the Kyushu region.
 It was around this time that he would finally settle on a name for his style Chitō-ryū, the name of the style translates as: chi (千) - 1,000; tō (唐) - China; ryū (流) - style, school, "1,000 year old Chinese style."
 The character tō (唐) refers to the Tang dynasty of China.